-New Zealand can be pretty expenny for a trip overseas, but with a little effort and penny pinching tactics, you can sniff out the bargain activities and keep your wallet in-tact.
-Just because you want to spend less, it doesn't mean you can't have a greater time than those who wipe their bum with $100 notes.
+New Zealand can be pretty expensive for a trip overseas, but with a little effort and penny pinching tactics, you can sniff out the bargain activities and keep your wallet in-tact.
+Just because you want to spend less, it doesn't mean you can't have an awesome time.
 We're going to give you the low-down and shift your perceptions of New Zealand as an expensive destination.

 Plan, plan, plan, research, research, research.
-This is fundamental to having a great time and having a healthy wallet.
-If you don't know what you're getting yourself in for, then you're asking for budgeting troubles.
-A lot of people book the tickets and try to go for the cheapest options upon arrival.
-However, what if your cheapest option isn't available?
-Research the 'best bang for your buck' deals and get ahead of the game.
+This is fundamental to having a healthy wallet and a great trip.
+If you don't know what you're getting yourself in to, then you're asking for budgeting troubles.
+A lot of people book flights without factoring in accommodation or activity costs.
+Research the 'best bang for your buck' deals or book a package and get ahead of the game.
 Time and money saved!

 Divvy the money by days and by the essentials.
 Set yourself a budget for each day of your trip, across set expenses such as food, accommodation costs, and activities, with a small 'fun spending' budget on the side.
-Excel will be your best friend and not only will this will make your budget clear, will make you stick to it, and the 'others' budget will be your backup for any unexpected extra costs or an extra fun activity!
-Does this make sense?
-So when you've done your research, divvy as so... or am I just being nerdy?
+Excel will be your best friend and not only will this will make your budget clear, it'll also help keep you accountable and 'spare' budget will be your backup for any unexpected extra costs or an extra fun activity!

 Pak n' Save are the cheapest kids on the block when it comes to your groceries!
-They don't have as many locations as their rival supermarket Countdown, however if you're on a roadie then make sure you stock up there before you hit your next destination.
-They have some real steals and you'll feel like you just robbed them.
+If you're off on a roadie then make sure you stock up there before you hit your next destination.
 Want some inspiration on cheap hostel meals?
 Check out our 5 Easy Meals To Cook In A Hostel Kitchen blog, or head over to our Cooking in Campers series for easy meals on the road.

-There's nothing like a good old weekend market on a Saturday!
-Most cities and many smaller towns across New Zealand hold local markets, which are a great place to pop into for a loaf of fresh bread (that's cheap too), fresh fruit and veggies, locally caught seafood and preserves.
-You're not only getting fresh and tasty ingredients and bang for your buck, but you know you're supporting locals too and checking out the community!
+Checking out local markets during your travels will also help you save some pennies!
+Most cities and smaller towns across New Zealand hold local weekend markets, which are a great place to pop in for a fresh loaf of bread, a cheap and delicious breakfast, or some fresh fruit and veges.
+Your not only getting fresh and tasty food and bang for your buck, you know you're supporting locals too and checking out the community!

 For a greasy meal or a drive-thru stop, sometimes you can't beat the affordable classics of Macca's, Burger King, KFC, Carl's Junior and Subway!
 With numerous locations throughout the country, sometimes, you just need it and at times, there's just no other options past 10pm.
 Kinda pointing out the obvious here.